carlosdagos/typeclassopedia/Typeclassopedia.md

 		    pure x = ZipList [x,x..]
 		    (ZipList gs) <*> (ZipList xs) = ZipList (zipWith ($) gs xs)

-The only `pure` function implementation for ZipList that makes sense is that one, since we must be able to `zipWith` all the elements of the list being applied the applicative functor.
+The only `pure` function implementation for `ZipList` that makes sense is that one, since we must be able to `zipWith` all the elements of the list being applied the `Applicative` Functor.

-This means that if we create a `pure` ZipList with a single element, our applicative operations will always return 1 element, and since we can't know a priori the length of the other ZipLists that will be applied, we create an infinite list of the element and let lazy evaluation take care of the rest.
+This means that if we create a `pure` `ZipList` with a single element, our `Applicative` operations will always return 1 element, and since we can't know a priori the length of the other `ZipList`s that will be applied, we create an infinite list of the element and let lazy evaluation take care of the rest.

 # MONADS

 Like `Applicative`, it denotes an "effectful" context.
-The power of Monad is the fact that we can apply functions to it that are not contextual, but rather are intended to "peek" inside the context, and return (lift -- or fmap) a comptued value in the same context.
+The power of `Monad` is the fact that we can apply functions to it that are not contextual, but rather are intended to "peek" inside the context, and return (`lift` -- or `fmap`) a comptued value in the same context.

 ### Exercises

-- Implement a Monad instance for the list constructor, `[]`.
+- Implement a `Monad` instance for the list constructor, `[]`.
 Follow the types!

 		class Applicative m => Monad m where return :: a -> m a